Persecution of Muslims during the Ottoman contraction: Greco-Turkish War

 The Greeks advanced all the way to Central Anatolia.
 After the Turkish attack in 1922 the Greeks retreated and Norman M. Naimark notes that "the Greek retreat was even more devastating for the local population than the occupation".
 During the retreat, towns and villages were burned as part of a scorched earth policy, accompanied with massacres and rapes.
 During this war, a part of Western Anatolia was destroyed, large towns such as Manisa, Salihli together with many villages being burned.
-3000 houses in Alaşehir.
+3,000 houses in Alaşehir.
 The Inter-Allied commission, consisting of British, French, American and Italian officers found that "there is a systematic plan of destruction of Turkish villages and extinction of the Muslim population."
-According to Marjorie Housepian, 4000 Muslims were executed in Izmir under Greek occupation.
+According to Marjorie Housepian, 4,000 Muslims were executed in Izmir under Greek occupation.

-During the war, in East Thrace (which was ceded to Greece with the Treaty of Sèvres), around 90,000 Turkish villagers fled to Bulgaria and Istanbul from the Greeks.
+During the war, in East Thrace, which was ceded to Greece with the Treaty of Sèvres, around 90,000 Turkish villagers fled to Bulgaria and Istanbul from the Greeks.

 After the war, peace talks between Greece and Turkey started with the Lausanne Conference of 1922–1923.
 At the Conference, the chief negotiator of the Turkish delegation, Ismet Pasha, gave an estimate of 1.5 million Anatolian Turks that had been exiled or died in the area of Greek occupation.
 Of these, McCarthy estimates that 860,000 fled and 640,000 died; with many, if not most of those who died, being refugees as well.
 The comparison of census figures shows that 1,246,068 Anatolian Muslims had become refugees or had died.
 Furthermore, Ismet Pasha shared statistics showing the destruction of 141,874 buildings, and the slaughter or theft of 3,291,335 farm animals in the area of Greek occupation.

 The peace that followed the Greco–Turkish War resulted in a population exchange between Greece and Turkey.
-As a result, the Muslim population of Greece, with the exception of Western Thrace, and partially, the Muslim Cham Albanians, was relocated to Turkey.
+As a result, the Muslim population of Greece with the exception of Western Thrace, and partially, the Muslim Cham Albanians, was relocated to Turkey.

-Total casualties
+Total number of casualties

-The forced mass displacement of Muslims out of the Balkans during the era of territorial contraction of the Ottoman Empire has only become a topic of recent scholarly interest in the 21st century.
+The forced mass displacement of Muslims out of the Balkans during the era of territorial contraction of the Ottoman Empire has become a topic of recent scholarly interest only in the 21st century.